syncfusion/blazor-docs/src/charts/chart/chart-dimensions.md

 ## Size for Container

-Chart can be rendered to the size of the container.
-You can set the size through inline or CSS as shown below.
+The chart can be scaled to fit the container.
+As shown below, the size can be changed using inline or CSS.

 {% aspTab template="chart/getting-started/size", sourceFiles="size.razor" %}